librasteve/raku-Dan-Pandas/README.md

 - Dan::Pandas::Series is a specialized Dan::Series
 - Dan::Pandas::DataFrame is a specialized Dan::DataFrame

-It adapts Dan maintaining **the base set of raku-style** datatype roles, accessors & methods - with few exceptions as noted below, a Dan::Pandas object can be a drop in replacement for it's Dan equivalent.
+It adapts Dan maintaining **the base set of raku-style** datatype roles, accessors & methods - with a few exceptions as noted below, a Dan::Pandas object can be a drop in replacement for it's Dan equivalent.

 A script that uses Dan::Pandas should start with the following incantation: